-Ms. Marshall is top-notch, especially when she lets her psycho side erupt all over her face.
+Ms. Marshall is top-notch, especially when she gets all psycho-face.
 Nothing beats her raving tantrum in the flower shop where she smashes Warren’s picture and rips the head off a porcelain groom…

 We’ll forgive William Castle for his use of cliché and grand excesses including dialogue like “Do you think Emily’s a cold-blooded murderess?
 Miriam, answer me!”
 Castle purposely guides his horror into the world of the ridiculous, creating elaborate gimmicks to draw audiences.
 He employed very good actors in an impressive array of roles and never took himself too seriously.
 He was like a low-rent Hitchcock with gimmicks and no style.
-One of Castle’s notable gimmicks features prominently just before the climax!
-A 45-minute fright break that would have allowed you to get a refund if you stood in the cinema lobby’s “Coward’s Corner” until all patrons had left the theatre.
+One of Castle’s notable gimmicks features prominently just before the climax!!
+A 45-minute “fright break” would have allowed you to get a refund if you stood in the cinema lobby’s “Coward’s Corner” until all patrons had left the theatre.